 The Group's derivative instruments, repurchase agreements and securities lending agreements are subject to master netting arrangements and collateral arrangements.
 A master netting arrangement with a counterparty creates a right of offset for amounts due to and due from that same counterparty that is enforceable in the event of a default or bankruptcy.
-The Group recognises amounts subject to master netting arrangements on a gross basis within the consolidated balance sheets.
+The Group recognises amounts subject to master netting arrangements and same counterparty of a gross basis within the consolidated balance sheets.